We have lowered our price to $499 from $699 in these unsettling times.

 Many people enjoy the benefits of working from home when they are able to find transcription jobs.
-Online transcription jobs are becoming more and more available as the digital world begins to prove itself as a viable resource for finding top quality workers.
+Online transcription jobs are becoming more and more available as the digital world begins to prove itself as a viable resource for finding top-quality workers.
 A transcriptionist job is becoming highly desired due to its flexibility and excellent pay.
-To get hired for an online transcriber position, however, the following requirements must be taken into consideration.
+To get hired for an online transcriber position, however, the following points must be taken into consideration.

 You need to have excellent language skills and be able to understand how people speak if you are looking to find transcription jobs.
 Learning proper diction and inflection is beneficial and will help you remain as accurate as possible.
 It is important to understand how language works so that your transcribed notes are as accurate as possible and easily understood.

 In order to be a transcriptionist, you must have a working knowledge of computers and word processors that are used to write and store documents.
 You must also be proficient at typing.
 Typing is a skill that can be easily mastered with a few hours of practice.
 After a short period of time, your fingers will be able to move effortlessly over the keyboard without any thought or direction on your part.